snudatalab/MustaD/README.md

 ## Overview
 ![overview](./src/framework.jpg)
-1. **Preserving Multi-hop Feature Aggregation**: MuSK preserves the feature aggregation procedure of deep GCN layers of the teacher in a single effective GCN layer of a student.
+1. **Preserving Multi-hop Feature Aggregation**: MustaD preserves the feature aggregation procedure of deep GCN layers of the teacher in a single effective GCN layer of a student.
-2. **Distilling Knowledge from Trained Deep GCNs**: MuSK distills the last hidden embeddings after K-hop aggregations of the teacher into the student.
+2. **Distilling Knowledge from Trained Deep GCNs**: MustaD distills the last hidden embeddings after K-hop aggregations of the teacher into the student.
 This distillation guides the student to follow the teacher’s behavior more carefully.
 3. **Distilling Knowledge of Predictions**: The distillation of task prediction guides the student to obtain similar predictive outputs as the teacher.

 ## Code Description